 Preventing and avoiding falls is one of the most important things you need to do, when you are handicapped and want safer mobility in the bedroom

-These lights are very inexpensive, and very easy to install, you just need an outlet.
+These motion lights are very inexpensive, and very easy to install, you just need an outlet.

 Currently I've had mine for 3 years, and they still work.
 I've also had no problems with them whatsoever.

-Not having to grope around in the dark because I have these lights, has been a big preventative for falls at night.
+Not having to grope around in the dark since I've had these lights, has been a big preventative for stumbling or falls at night.

 I purchased these under bed motion detector lights from Amazon.
 CLICK HERE to purchase your set of lights and make your bedroom safer.